PresTroph/my-first-repo/README.md

 # my-first-repo
-My name is Prestige, and I am a software engineering fellow at Marcy Lab I love cars and houses
+My name is Prestige, and I am a software engineering fellow at Marcy Lab I love cars and houses and computers